core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Variant with end-to-end security - Messages pertaining to the group observation are protected end-to-end between the clients and the server, by using the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 This case is defined in {{sec-secured-notifications}}.
 An example is provided in {{sec-example-with-security}}.

   If the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}}, then the possible early distribution of the phantom request can specifically make available its smaller, plain version.
-Consequently, all the clients are able to compute the same protected phantom request to use (see {{deterministic-phantom-Request}}).
+Consequently, all the clients are able to produce the same protected phantom request to use (see {{deterministic-phantom-Request}}).

 # Server-Side Requirements # {#sec-server-side}